-Epoxy is not just for boats, but is also excellent for crafts, woodworking, car body repair and hundreds of other home and industrial uses.
+Epoxy is not just for boats, but is also excellent for crafts, woodworking, car body repair, and hundreds of other home and industrial uses.
 With epoxy, even a crude patch-up repair can often be stronger than the original design.
-Though most of our customers are using epoxy in the construction and repair of boats, it also can be an excellent adhesive and filler that bonds well with metals, concrete and some plastics.
-The production fiberglass boats of today are usually constructed with the cheaper polyester type resin.
+Though most of our customers are using epoxy in the construction and repair of boats, it also can be an excellent adhesive and filler that bonds well with metals, concrete, and some plastics.
+The production of fiberglass boats of today is usually constructed with cheaper polyester-type resin.
 Polyester resin is used because of its low cost and quicker cure time.
 Its shorter shelf life is not a problem for large volume users.
-Epoxy resin and hardener on the other hand has an indefinite shelf life, is much stronger, more flexible and is much more waterproof.
-Epoxy resin products not only have a greater bonding strength, but also will bond to a greater number of different materials, including cured polyester resins.
+Epoxy resin and hardener, on the other hand, have an indefinite shelf life, are much stronger, more flexible, and much more waterproof.
+Epoxy resin products not only have a greater bonding strength but also will bond to a greater number of different materials, including cured polyester resins.
 It’s for these reasons epoxy is used for so many boat repairs.

 We have tried many of the epoxy products that you see in your local marine and hardware stores, from thick pastes to thin penetrating epoxies.
 I find, for the most part, they are of high quality and do the job for which they were intended.
 The problem is that they can be quite exorbitant in cost.
-We have found that for most boat and shop applications you can custom make your own epoxy products.
-Take our low viscosity epoxy and mix with one or more of our fillers and you can have an epoxy product tailored to your specific needs.
+We have found that for most boat and shop applications you can custom-make your own epoxy products.
+Take our low viscosity epoxy and mix it with one or more of our fillers, and you can have an epoxy product tailored to your specific needs.

 WHAT IS OUR RAKA EPOXY SYSTEM?